Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 ## Conclusion

-In this article, we learned how to create a great base for offline-first, PWAs using Vue.js, web manifest and other standards.
+In this article, we learned how to create a great base for offline-first, PWAs using Vue, web manifest and other standards.
 There's a lot more to consider to make a great native-like feeling and keep your user engaged.
 Here are some points to consider:
 - Keyboard shortcuts;
 - Notification & icon badges;